st-tech/zr-obp/docs/poc.rst

     print(pd.DataFrame(evaluation_of_ope_results_with_ci).T)
     print('=' * 50)

-    # relative estiamtion errors and their 95% confidence intervals of OPE estimators.
+    # relative estimation errors and their 95% confidence intervals of OPE estimators.
     # our evaluation of OPE procedure suggests that DM performs best among the three OPE estimators because DM has low variance property.
     # (Note that this result is with the small sample data and please see our paper for the results with the full size data)
     # ==================================================
     # random_state=12345
     # --------------------------------------------------
     #          mean  95.0% CI (lower)  95.0% CI (upper)
-    # dm   0.218148           0.14561           0.29018
+    # dm   0.213823          0.141678          0.277700
-    # ipw  1.158730           0.96190           1.53333
+    # ipw  1.158730          0.961905          1.533333
-    # dr   0.992942           0.71789           1.35594
+    # dr   1.105379          0.901894          1.425447
     # ==================================================

-If you want to run the above experiment to evaluate OPE estimators, please see `examples <https://github.com/st-tech/zr-obp/blob/master/examples/obd/>`_.
+If you want to run the above experiment to evaluate OPE estimators, please see `examples <https://github.com/st-tech/zr-obp/blob/master/examples/examples_with_obd/>`_.

 Evaluation of Bandit Algorithms
 ----------------------------------------

-We then use our dataset and pipeline to evaluate the policy value of a counterfactual logistic bandit policy.
+We then use our dataset and pipeline to evaluate the policy value of a counterfactual contextual bandit policy.

-As an example, we evaluate the performance of Logistic Upper Confidence Bound (logistic ucb) by its predicted policy values by OPE estimators relative to that of the behavior policy:
+As an example, we evaluate the performance of Linear LogisticEpsilonGreedy (linear egreedy) by its predicted policy values by OPE estimators relative to that of the behavior policy:

 .. math::
     \text{relative-CTR of } \pi =  \hat{V}^{\pi} / V^{\pi_{\textit{behavior}}} ,

 where the numerator is the estimated performance of a counterfactual policy.
-The denominator is the ground-truth performance of the behavior policy, which is estimated by the empirical mean of factual clicks in the logged bandit feedback (on-policy estimate).
+The denominator is the ground-truth performance of the behavior policy, which is estimated by the empirical mean of factual clicks in the logged bandit feedback (on-policy estimation).

-For example, the following code evaluates the performance of the logistic_ucb policy (context_set='1' and exploration hyperparameter=0.1) by using the three OPE estimators and Random as behavior policy in "All" campaign.
+For example, the following code evaluates the performance of the linear policy (context_set='1' and exploration hyperparameter=0.1) by using the three OPE estimators and Random as behavior policy in "All" campaign.

 .. code-block:: python